XonDoi-Projects/Fetch-Take-Home/README.md

 Follow the steps below to run the project locally.

+NPM and Node.js must both be installed on your local PC for the project to run.

 ## Clone

 Clone the project locally by using this command ``.